jataware/dojo/docs/README.md

 ```

 This command starts a local development server at `localhost:3001` and opens up a browser window.
 Most changes are reflected live without having to restart the server.
+The root of the app is at `localhost:3001/dojo/`

 ### Build